My pension is losing money. What should I do?

 It’s worrying to see the value of your pension falling but it’s important to remember that unless you remove your savings from your pension now, they’re only losses on paper at this point.
 What matters most is the value of your pension over time - 10, 20, or even 30 years from now.

 Fluctuations on a daily basis are normal with any type of investment including pensions.
-The best course of action is often to leave your pension to recover.
+Allowing your pension time to recover could be a way to mitigate risk.
 A rash decision to try and move your money because of a short-term dip in value, means the losses become real.

 How to keep track of your pensions